sindresorhus/pretty-bytes/readme.md

 Type: `boolean | string`\
 Default: `false` *(No localization)*

+**Important:** Only the number and decimal separator are localized.
+The unit title is not and will not be localized.

 - If `true`: Localize the output using the system/browser locale.
 - If `string`: Expects a [BCP 47 language tag](https://en.wikipedia.org/wiki/IETF_language_tag) (For example: `en`, `de`, …)